hasuno2/Blackcell/watchdog/README.md

 1. **Real-time capture** via `PROMPT_COMMAND`, which forwards each completed bash command to `watchdog _realtime_log ...`.
 2. **Bulk migration** of historical `.log` files.
 Use `watchdog migrate` (or `watchdog migrate --reset`) to rebuild the database from the text logs at any time.

-Treat the plain-text logs as the source of truth—you can always regenerate the SQLite index if it becomes stale.
+Treat the plain-text logs as the source of truth -- you can always regenerate the SQLite index if it becomes stale.

 ## How it works